• Skip to primary navigation

 Vegan Tzatziki Sauce Recipe (3 ways!)

-This vegan tzatziki sauce is creamy, tangy, dairy-free and ready in 5 minutes!
-Easy to make, oil-free and gluten-free, this plant-based tzatziki elevates all your favorite meals.
-Your choice of 3 creamy non dairy bases - coconut yogurt, cashews or vegan mayonnaise!
+This simple 6-ingredient, vegan tzatziki is creamy, tangy, dairy-free and ready in under 10 minutes!
+Easy to make, oil-free, and gluten-free, this plant-based tzatziki elevates all your summer meals.
+Your choice of 3 non-dairy tzatziki bases: Vegan Greek-style yogurt, cashews or vegan mayonnaise!

 Author : Tracy Halasz